Ledig stilling på Universitetet i Oslo

 The application must include

-- Cover letter, describing statement of motivation and research interests and clearly addressing the aforementioned required and desirable qualities and skills
+- A cover letter with statement of motivation and research interests, clearly addressing the aforementioned required and desirable qualities and skills

-- Completed application form for admission to the doctoral degree Programme (see this page)
+- Completed application form for admission to the Faculty’s doctoral degree Programme (please see our website)

 - Documentation of English proficiency